 Drag the browser to the desired position.

 Close the browser (this is important in order to ensure that this new position of the browser is saved and will be the position of the browser the next time you open it.
 Skipping this step means that the last saved position is “off screen”.
-Should the brower close improperly, it will re-open in the last saved position, that is “off screen” and this procedure will need to be repeated.)
+Should the browser close improperly, it will re-open in the last saved position, that is “off screen” and this procedure will need to be repeated.)

 He wasn’t actually interested in the bird food – he was looking to score the small rodents it attracts.
 I have already seen him up in the high branches of a tree crunching on a mouse once before.